jobovy/galpy/doc/source/streamdf.rst

 for a leading stream.
 This runs in about half a minute on a 2011 Macbook Air.

+We can calculate some simple properties of the stream, such as the ratio of the largest and second-to-largest eigenvalue of the Hessian :math:`\partial \mathbf{\Omega} / \partial \mathbf{J}`

+>>> sdf.freqEigvalRatio(isotropic=True)
+34.450028399901434

+or the model's ratio of the largest and second-to-largest eigenvalue of the model frequency variance matrix

+>>> sdf.freqEigvalRatio()
+29.625538344985291

+The fact that this ratio is so large means that an approximately one dimensional stream will form.

+Similarly, we can calculate the angle between the frequency vector of the progenitor and of the model mean frequency vector

+>>> sdf.misalignment()
+-0.49526013844831596

+or we can calculate the angle between the frequency vector of the progenitor and the principal eigenvector of :math:`\partial
+\mathbf{\Omega} / \partial \mathbf{J}`

+>>> sdf.misalignment(isotropic=True)
+ 1.2825116841963993

+(the reason these are obtained by specifying ``isotropic=True`` is that these would be the ratio of the eigenvalues or the angle if we assumed that the disrupted materials action distribution were isotropic).

 Calculating the average stream location (track)
 -----------------------------------------------